Post-Divorce Military Spouse Benefits: FAQ

 of benefits after a divorce.
 After a year, they will have the option to

-buy a DOD-negotiated conversion health policy.
+buy a (Department of Defense) DoD-negotiated conversion health policy.

 Ex-spouses not meeting these criteria will lose their commissary and exchange